 In “Everything Will Be Ok,” we get to know Bill and delve into his psyche.
 We learn about the character’s life background, childhood, past, family and romantic relationships, glimpses of the past that have distorted his reality, as well as other routines of a simple, imperceptible life that increasingly affects his deteriorating mind —even with details as simple as a greeting, which, though basic, can linger throughout the day.

 The music of Bedrich Smetana’s “Vltava” (The Moldau), the sound of street sweepers’ vacuum cleaners, the observation of not picking fruit at the supermarket the same way after watching the film —all accompany us through 17 minutes where we laugh and suffer for Bill’s future.
 But don’t be misled by our words: there’s seriousness in “Everything Will Be Ok,” even if it’s not obvious, just as in the other short films.
 The grandeur, which indeed exists extraordinarily, uplifts the value of life and the mentioned potential it holds, even though for many, it lacks direction.
-And for those who doubt the grandeur, pay attention to the appearance of another theme within the film: Richard Wagner’s “Das Rheingold Prelude,” as well as the moment of its appearance (though in this case, we might be advancing a few minutes of footage).
+And for those who doubt the grandeur, pay attention to the appearance of another theme within the film: Richard Wagner’s “Das Rheingold Prelude,” as well as the moment of its appearance (though in this case, I might be advancing a few minutes of footage).

 I Am So Proud Of You (2008), Sequels Are Almost Always Good